abrcdf1023/react-starter-kit/README.md

 # react-startkit
 react startkit with scss redux router

-Simple React startkit with react hot loader,react router dom
+Simple React startkit with hot loader and router

 To do list